brech1/zk-attestation/README.md

 - `circuit_id`: `[u8;32]` - Represents the SHA2-256 hash derived from the `circuit.json` output file.
 - `pub_param_bytes`: `[u8]` - Byte-encoded version of the `Verifier.toml` file, comprising the public verification parameters.
 - `proof_bytes`: `[u8]` - Contains the generated proof.

+**Note:** I included a separator between the public parameters and the proof to decode the byte array, since both are of arbitrary length.
+There may be a better way to decode this parameters.

 ## Proof Verification Process